A serverless framework that scans your AWS accounts for AI/ML security misconfigurations and produces an interactive, shareable report.

 This serverless assessment framework automatically evaluates your AI/ML workloads against AWS security best practices.
 It uses AWS serverless services to gather data from the control plane and generate reports containing the status of various security checks, severity levels, and recommended actions.

-Designed for workloads using Amazon Bedrock, Amazon Bedrock AgentCore, or Amazon SageMaker AI.
+Designed for workloads using Amazon Bedrock, Amazon Bedrock AgentCore, Amazon SageMaker AI, or the optional Financial Services GenAI risk assessment.

 | Challenge | How This Framework Helps |